19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) the member is convicted of an offence under section 58(a) or (d) or the relevant regulations in connection with the cash payment, relevant contribution or interest,

-the court before which the conviction is had may, in addition to the fine prescribed under section 61 or penalty prescribed under the relevant regulations, order that the member pay to the Board the amount certified by an officer appointed by the Board in that behalf to be recoverable from the member, as at the date of the conviction, in respect of the cash payment, relevant contribution or interest.
+the court before which the conviction is had may, in addition to the penalty prescribed under section 61 or the relevant regulations, order that the member pay to the Board the amount certified by an officer appointed by the Board in that behalf to be recoverable from the member, as at the date of the conviction, in respect of the cash payment, relevant contribution or interest.

 [57/2007]

+[Act 6 of 2016 wef 01/05/2016]

 (2) Section 61B(2) and (3) shall apply to an amount ordered to be paid under subsection (1) as it applies to an amount ordered to be paid under section 61B(1).